Krernertok/localhost-certificates/README.md

 # localhost-certificates

-Creating a personal CA certificate enables localhost-testing to resemble production more accurately as you will be able to create trusted certificates for your own needs.
+Creating a personal CA certificate allows localhost-testing to resemble production more accurately as you will be able to create trusted certificates for your own needs.
 However creating and storing your own CA certificates can be a bit tedious, as you need to remember where you stored the CA you created last year and you may end up creating a new CA for all your localhost testing needs.
 While